 Using a multimeter will help you determine the voltage of the battery power on your lawn mower.
 If you are concerned that the mower’s electricity is too low, make sure that you use the multimeter and set it for DC current testing.

 Use the multimeter’s red and black prongs and touch them to the corresponding colors of terminals on the lawn mower battery.
 The most common type of large tractor or riding lawn mower battery voltage is 12 volts.
-However, you may also get a 12.7 or 11.5 voltage reading.
+A fully charged battery will show a reading of around 12.7 volts.

 When to Replace a Lawn Mower Battery Damaged During Winter